ustwo/android-boilerplate/README.md

 * [Android Studio](https://developer.android.com/studio/index.html), Provides the fastest tools for building apps on every type of Android device.
 * [Gradle](https://gradle.org/), An open source build automation system.

+## Updating gitignore
+The gitignore file is generated using [GitIgnore.io](https://gitignore.io) and using [Android and Intellij](https://www.gitignore.io/api/android,intellij) for the selected technologies.
+This allows for easy updating when tools are updated or otherwise when required.

 ## Contact
 [open.source@ustwo.com](mailto:open.source@ustwo.com)